d11wtq/rdo/README.md

 A connection is established when you initialize an RDO::Connection.
 The easiest way to do that is through `RDO.connect`.
-Make sure you have required the driver for RDO first, or it will explode, like, in your face and stuff.
+Make sure you have required the driver for RDO first, or it will explode, like, all in your face and stuff.

 ``` ruby
 require "rdo"
 require "rdo-postgres"

 conn = RDO.connect("postgresql://user:pass@host:port/db_name?encoding=utf-8")
 p conn.open? #=> true
 ```

+If it is not possible to establish a connection an RDO::Exception is raised, which should provide any reason given by the DBMS.

 ### Disconnecting